stl-tech/stltech.org/content/member-handbook.md

 #### Job Location

 The STL Tech Slack is concerned with helping people who are in St. Louis find jobs.
-To that extent, we ask that all jobs that are posted be jobs that can be carried out by people in St. Louis.
-This means local on-sight, local remote, and full-time remote jobs are all okay.
+To this end, we ask that all jobs that are posted be jobs that can be carried out by people in St. Louis.
+This means any local job, or any non-local job that is full-time remote is okay.
+There's no strict upper limit on how much travel may be involved with a position and have it still be considered remote, but use your best judgement ("you can fly home on the weekends" doesn't count").
 There are no strict geographical bounds for what counts as "St. Louis", but consider that it should be within a reasonable distance of the greater St. Louis Metropolitan area.

 #### Posting Frequency